MobileCaddy/mobilecaddy-app-addon-recent-items/README.md

 ## Setup

 * Ensure that the MobileCaddy _appDataUtils_ is exposed in your project's _www/js/services/service.module.js_.
-It should contain these lines;
+It should contain these lines.

 ```
 angular.module('appDataUtils', [])